 Why is Vitamin C so important for managing Meniere’s disease?

 Vitamin C is an integral element not only in the regimen discussed on Meniere’ Help but in other recommendations for Meniere’s from different doctors and nutritionists.
 It is a potent antioxidant that fights inflammation.

-Inflammation is an important aspect involved in causing the symptoms of Meniere’s.
+Inflammation is an important aspect involved in causing the symptoms of Meniere’s disease.
 A closer look at its significance to overall health reveals its value is even greater than initially thought for Meniere’s, especially given what we know about the links of the thyroid to Meniere’s in at least one third of sufferers.

 Vitamin C is a water-soluble vitamin, meaning that your body doesn’t store it.
 You have to get what you need from food, such as citrus fruits, broccoli, berries and tomatoes.
 You need vitamin C for the growth and repair of tissues in all parts of your body.

 Leftover amounts of the vitamin leave the body through urine.
 That means you need an ongoing supply of this nutrient in your diet.
 It also means it makes it very unlikely you can get too much.
 The body uses what it needs then secretes the rest.
 When there is inflammation or a cold virus present for example it may use every amount consumed while when your body is otherwise healthy it will use less and expel the rest.

 With the constant inflammation related to Meniere’s and the fact it helps the immune system deal with that suggests more is needed and used than in a normal healthy body.